1967 Edinburgh Corporation election

 An Election to the Edinburgh Corporation was held on 2 May 1967, alongside municipal elections across Scotland.
 Of the councils 69 seats, 24 were up for election; two in Liberton and St. Andrew's wards, and one in every other ward.

-After the election Edinburgh Corporation was composed of 37 Progressives, 29 Labour councillors, 2 Conservatives, and 1 Liberal.
-The Progressives increased their majority to three seats.
+After the election, Edinburgh Corporation was composed of 37 Progressives, 29 Labour councillors, 2 Conservatives, and 1 Liberal.
+The Progressives increased their majority to five seats.